 Yes, coursework may be in progress when you make application to the College of Nursing.
 It must be completed with a grade of “C” or better prior to your matriculation (or start) date at the College of Nursing.
 However, three of the four science courses must be completed at the time of application.
 The four science courses are Anatomy, Physiology, Microbiology, and a science elective.

-Students may not be begin their nursing coursework without having all prerequisite coursework completed.
+Students may not begin their nursing coursework without having all prerequisite coursework completed.

-May I submit reference letters instead of reference forms?
+May I submit reference letters instead of forms?